Oni22/fson/README.md

 Fson is a new notation developed for the Flutter Framework which helps you to create resources easily seperated from your code as known from iOS and Android.

 **Before you start:**
-Check out the fson syntax highlighting plugin for VS Code. **For parsing fson this plugin is required.**
+Check out the fson syntax highlighting plugin for VS Code.

 ### 1. How to fson